ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/focus-on-curiosity.md

 #### Sitting on a Rock

-I love sitting on a big rock to... just be.
+I love sitting on a big rock to ... just be.
 It feels so solid and grounded and timeless.
 Or if I'm in the city, I will sit on an available wall and allow the background hum of city noise to lull me into a relaxing trance where thoughts just float by unjudged.
 Ask yourself the question: "What stirs my curiosity?"
 And be open to what emerges.

 #### Leaning on a Tree

 There is something magical about leaning against the trunk of a large tree.
 It puts the size of the self in perspective.
 Leaning (actual leaning on) allows the transfer of one's burden to the living tree.
-The tree takes on some of our burden, and lightens our load, especially when the arbor provides a canopy of protection from the elements... life itself.
+The tree takes on some of our burden, and lightens our load, especially when the arbor provides a canopy of protection from the elements ... life itself.

 _A more recent favorite activity is:_